rocky-linux/documentation/docs/desktop/appimage/install_software_with_appimage.md

 ![The Files app is open and the mouse is hovered over the Downloads folder.](images/files_downloads_appimage.webp)

-Now that you have navigated to the directory that the AppImage is in, it's time to make the program executable.
+Now that you have navigated to the directory that the AppImage is in, it is time to make the program executable.
 Right-click the AppImage file and select properties:

 ![The AppImage file is selected.
 The mouse is hovered over properties.](images/file_properties_appimage.webp)